Wolfdietrich Schnurre: Later life and literary career

 Schnurre was a founding member of the literary association Gruppe 47 and his short story Das Begräbnis (The funeral) was the first piece of literature read at the group's initial meeting.
 He became a member of the Federal Republic of Germany's branch of PEN in 1958, but left in 1961 to protest against PEN's silence after the construction of the Berlin Wall, which had separated him from his father.
 In 1964, he developed severe polyneuritis that left him completely paralysed for more than a year, and his recovery was slow.
 The costs of his extended hospital stay also led to financial troubles.

 In 1965, his second wife died of suicide after 13 years of marriage.
 He remarried a year later; the couple adopted a son in 1974.
 In 1981, he published his first and only novel, Ein Unglücksfall (An accident, A misfortune).
 Schnurre moved to Felde in the early 1980s, leaving his family behind.
 During this time, his literary output decreased as Schnurre spent time in nature – particularly watching birds – instead.
 He died of heart failure in Kiel on 9 June 1989 and was buried in the Waldfriedhof Zehlendorf cemetery in Berlin.
 He left behind detailed instructions for his funeral, requesting that there be no speech, sermon or music.
-Instead, he asked for "someone with a good voice" to read the "most beautiful story in the world", Unverhofftes Wiedersehen ("Unexpected reunion") by Johann Peter Hebel, and that the guests engage in small talk "at the grave, or at least at the cemetery".
+Instead, he asked for "someone with a good voice" to read the "most beautiful story in the world", Unverhofftes Wiedersehen ("Unexpected reunion") by Johann Peter Hebel, and that the guests engage in small talk "at the grave, at least at the cemetery".
 (Note: Schnurre's exact words were quoted in contemporary obituaries and are reprinted in Linder 2014: "Am Grab keine Predigt, keine Ansprache, keine Musik.
 Aber jemand mit guter Stimme soll die schönste Geschichte der Welt am offenen Grab vorlesen.
 Sie heißt 'Unverhofftes Wiedersehen', und es hat sie Johann Peter Hebel geschrieben.
-Ich bitte darum, schon am Grab, auf jeden Fall noch auf dem Friedhof, wieder Alltagsgespräche zu führen.")
+Ich bitte darum, schon am Grab, auf jeden Fall noch auf dem Friedhof, wieder Alltagsgespräche zu führen." ("At the grave: No sermon, no speech, no music.
+But someone with a good voice should read the most beautiful story in the world at the open grave.
+It is called 'Unexpected reunion', and it was written by Johann Peter Helbel.
+I ask that, at the grave, at least at the cemetery, everyday conversations be resumed.")